yaplex/address-book/README.md

 # ITSM Process & Operations - Technology - Coding Exercise

 * This is the GitHub URL: https://github.com/yaplex/address-book
-* This is the live URL: http://itsmcodingtest.azurewebsites.net/

-I deployed the app to **Azure with Azure SQL Database** .

-There is still a lot to do.

 ## Some highlights:
 Based on the requirements and provided template the app looks like SPA, so I **used Angular instead of jQuery**, I feel like that is a better alternative.